huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-questionnaires.md

 ![image](./assets/Questionnaires08.png)

-Next, enter your question.
-Make sure it fits the question type you have selected.
-In addition to the question, you can enter a description to give the patient some more details.
+Next, enter your question along with a description to tell the patient what it is about.

-The **placeholder text** can be useful for questions that are text based, to give users an example of the type of information they need to input, or instructions on how to answer.
-It will appear in the answer field for the end user. (see [Huma App view](https://www.figma.com/file/2B0Y7wKLBeY37XTO5JF6cx/Configuration-template-visual-guide?node-id=180%3A890498))
+The **placeholder text** can be useful for questions that are text based, to give users an example of the type of information they need to input, or instructions on how to answer (see [Huma App view](https://www.figma.com/file/2B0Y7wKLBeY37XTO5JF6cx/Configuration-template-visual-guide?node-id=180%3A890498)).

 ![image](./assets/Questionnaires09.png)

 For multiple choice questions, you’ll need to enter all the answer options.
-Click **Add options** to add more options.
+Click **Add options** to add more.

 Single choice questions let you choose between **regular** or **text picker**.
 The text picker variation lets you include an **ID** with the answer options.
 This is useful with countries, for example.